The Definitive Wii Trimming Guide

 SD card slot

 The SD card slot is optional, and can be used for additional homebrew and save data.
-When trimming the board, it is advised to trim off the SD card slot to make it easier for mounting, as well as using the test points on the bottom of the board(shown below.)
+When trimming the board, it is advised to cut out and reuse the SD card slot.
+This makes it easier to mount, and you can use the test points on the bottom of the board, which are shown below.

-If using a 3rd party SD card slot, reference your schematic to determine reconnecting pins CD and WP, or if lacking that functionality, directly connect those two pins on the Wii to GND.
+If using a third party SD card slot, reference your schematic to determine the correct way to connect CD and WP.
+If your slot lacks that functionality, you can directly connect those two pins on the Wii to GND.

 GameCube memory cards

-Nintendont supports virtual memory cards eliminating the need to use physical memory cards.
-However, it is optional to connect them in order to save data to or from a physical card as opposed to a virtual one.
-This can be a useful alternative to virtual memory cards since save data cannot be easily transferred between the two within Nintendont.
+Softmodding supports virtual memory cards, thereby eliminating the need to use physical memory cards.
+However, the original slots can be reconnected anyways in order to manage save data from a physical card instead.
+This can be very useful when transferring data between consoles.

 MX chip and Reset Button